TheRedBrain/health-regeneration-overhaul/README.md

 In the client config an alternative health bar can be enabled and customized.

+The server config has options to set the default value for each attribute (including max_health).
+This only affects the attribute values for players, not other entities.

-In the server config, the vanilla food system can be re-enabled.
+Also in the server config, the vanilla food system can be re-enabled.

 ## API